MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-syntax-to-a-cmdlet-help-topic.md

    List all values of enumerations, such as the `-type` parameter in the previous example, which can be set to **basic** or **advanced**.

-   Switch parameters, such as `-list` in the previous example, do not have values.
+   Switch parameters, such as `-list` in the previous example, don't have values.

 1. Add angle brackets to parameters values that are placeholder, as compared to parameter values that are literals.